keyu-tian/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Here are some small projects using the methods or the algorithms of the machine learning.
+Here are some small projects using the methods or the algorithms based on the machine learning.